python/devguide/security/policy.rst

 * If the PSRT determines the report isn't a vulnerability, the issue can be opened in the public issue tracker.
-* If the PSRT determines the report is a vulnerability, the PSRT will accept your report and a CVE ID will be assigned by the PSF CNA.
+* If the PSRT determines the report is a vulnerability, the PSRT will accept the report and a CVE ID will be assigned by the PSF CNA.
 * Once a public pull request containing a fix is merged to CPython, the advisory and CVE record will be published with attribution.